3 rules for making music

 For me, it's always a visceral reaction, in my heart and stomach.

 If you're going to do a thing, do it with all your heart, and stay committed and never give up on it no matter what the odds or the cost.
-If you give up on it, you give up on yourself and on everything you love and believe in, and
+If you give up on it, you give up on yourself and on everything you love and believe in.
+You may change it into something entirely different than it was.
+You may abandon old styles in favor of new, original ones, even at the expense of a part or all of your audience.
+Music is free expression, meaning it is always in flux, always growing.
+Go forward, go backward, go where no one has gone before, but go.

-If you're going to play social (jazz) music, then play it like the tune you're playing is the last tune you'll ever play in this world, and put every last bit of your soul into it, because it replenishes your soul at the same time so you'll never run out of notes, and
+If you're going to play (jazz) music, then play it like the tune you're playing is the last tune you'll ever play in this world, and put every last bit of your soul into it, because it replenishes your soul at the same time so you'll never run out of notes.
+If you get bored, change or you will fall.

 Don't ever give a hoot what anyone thinks or writes or says or believes about you or your Art because that's not your problem, that's their problem, and they would just love to do half of what you do.
 They're jealous, or they're mean-spirited or they're just plain bored with their own lives.
-You just pay attention to the road ahead and drive.
+And if everyone likes you, you're probably doing something wrong.
+It is OK to offend with your wild creativity.
+Just pay attention to the road ahead and drive.

 When Miles hung up his horn (around 1975 or 1976), most musicians wouldn't even play with him anymore.